-Or you can use beet greens instead of spinach in this sweet potato breakfast hash recipe.
+Or you can use beet greens instead of spinach in this Sweet potato breakfast hash (AIP, paleo, whole30) recipe.

 Beetroot goes well with many, many things.
 But the most common pairings are: arugula, spinach, kale, avocado, butternut squash, Brussel sprouts, cabbage, carrots, cucumber, endive, fennel, sweet potato, apples, citrus, chickpeas, lentil, quinoa, eggs, tuna, walnuts, hazelnuts, parsley, dill, Burrata, goat cheese and Feta cheese.